Jon Kudelka

-Jon Kudelka (born 1972) is an Australian editorial cartoonist.
+Jonathan Oscar Kudelka (22 February 1972 – 8 February 2026) was an Australian editorial cartoonist.
 His work has regularly appeared in The Australian, The Mercury and The Saturday Paper.

+Life and career

-Kudelka was born in Burnie, Tasmania and obtained a Bachelor of Science from the University of Tasmania.
+Kudelka was born in Burnie, Tasmania on 22 February 1972.
+He obtained a Bachelor of Science from the University of Tasmania.
 In 2008, he won the Stanley Award for best editorial/political cartoonist, as well as the Walkley Award for best cartoon.
-In 2018 he won a second Walkley for a cartoon about Uluru, while in 2019 he won the Vince O’Farrell Award for Outstanding Cartoon at the Kennedy Awards.
+In 2018 he won a second Walkley for a cartoon about Uluru, while in 2019 he won the Vince O’Farrell Award for Outstanding Cartoon at the Kennedy Awards. published over 10,000 cartoons.

+Kudelka was diagnosed with glioblastoma in early 2024.
+He died in Hobart on 8 February 2026, at the age of 53.